Mattress Support Layers Explained: A DIY Guide

 How to Choose the Right Support Layer for You

 By now, you know that the support layer is the unsung hero of your DIY mattress.
-It’s the quiet, crucial structure that holds everything, and everyone, up night after night.
+It’s the crucial structure that holds everything, and everyone, up night after night.

 But choosing the right support layer?
 That’s the part that transforms your DIY mattress from ‘pretty good’ to your absolute favorite mattress ever.

-Here’s how to get there.
+Here’s how to get there:

 If you are someone who changes sleep positions a fair bit, or has an active sex life, you may want to seriously consider pocketed coils and/or latex, as ‘responsive’ components make for much easier ease of movement.